TapiocaFox/Daijishou/privacy-policy.md

 ## Collection of Routine Information

-Daijishō track only basic information about their user on device.
-And use it on device and never shared and send information to ourself.
+Daijishō has no backend and track only basic information about their user on device.
+And use it on device and never shared and send information to myself.

 ## Advertisement and Other Third Parties

-Although Daijishō itself doesn't collect data.
+Although Daijishō itself doesn't collect data and has no backend at all.
 Some of the third parties APIs or websites might has their own policies.

 ## Links to Third Party Websites